Polling place assignments do change for various reasons. If you are unsure, look up your polling place:

-Johnson County does not own or operate the majority of the buildings utilized as polling places and relies on community support to provide usage of space.
+Johnson County does not own or operate many of the buildings utilized as polling places and relies on community support to provide usage of space.

 Polling Place Information